jordanmbarrows/growthcurve/USERGUIDE.md

 - Export produces the same output structure as Batch Processing (plots PDF, tidy CSV, metadata CSV)
 - Input controls are locked after analysis runs to prevent accidental modification

 Once a Single Plate analysis completes, all input fields are disabled.
-To re-run with different parameters, the page must be refreshed.
+To re-run with different parameters, reset the analysis state and then run again.

 Expected file layout for single plate input:
 ```
 /project/
-├── raw_data.csv                        # plate reader or oCelloscope data
+├── <plate_name>.csv                    # plate reader or oCelloscope data
 └── design.csv                          # experimental design
 ```